Unbiased Markov chain Monte Carlo with couplings: Illustrations

 \subsection{Cut distribution}

-Our proposed estimator can be used to approximate the cut distribution, which poses a significant challenge for existing MCMC methods \citep{plummer2014cuts,jacob2017modularization}.
+Finally, our proposed estimator can be used to approximate the cut distribution, which poses a significant challenge for existing MCMC methods \citep{plummer2014cuts,jacob2017modularization}.
+This illustrates another appeal of the unbiasedness property, beyond the motivation for parallel computation.

-Consider two models, one with parameters $\theta_{1}$ and data $Y_{1}$ and another with parameters $\theta_{2}$ and data $Y_{2}$, where we might allow the likelihood $Y_2$ to depend on both $\theta_{1}$ and $\theta_{2}$.
+Consider two models, one with parameters $\theta_{1}$ and data $Y_{1}$ and another with parameters $\theta_{2}$ and data $Y_{2}$, where the likelihood of $Y_2$ might depend on both $\theta_{1}$ and $\theta_{2}$.
 For instance the first model could be a regression with data $Y_1$ and coefficients $\theta_1$, and the second model could be another regression whose covariates are the residuals, coefficients, or fitted values of the first regression \citep{pagan1984econometric,murphy2002estimation}.
 In principle one could introduce an encompassing model and conduct joint inference on $\theta_{1}$ and $\theta_{2}$ via the posterior distribution.
-However, misspecification of either model would then lead to misspecification of the ensemble and misleading quantification of uncertainties, as noted in several studies \citep[e.g.][]{liu2009,plummer2014cuts,lunn2009combining,mccandless2010cutting,zigler2016central,blangiardo2011Bayesian}.
+In that case, misspecification of either model would lead to misspecification of the ensemble and thus to a misleading quantification of uncertainty, as noted in several studies \citep[e.g.][]{liu2009,plummer2014cuts,lunn2009combining,mccandless2010cutting,zigler2016central,blangiardo2011Bayesian}.

-The cut distribution \citep{spiegelhalter2003winbugs,plummer2014cuts} allows the propagation of the uncertainty about $\theta_1$ to inference on $\theta_2$ while preventing misspecification in the second model from affecting estimation in the first.
+The cut distribution \citep{spiegelhalter2003winbugs,plummer2014cuts} allows the propagation of uncertainty about $\theta_1$ to inference on $\theta_2$ while preventing misspecification in the second model from affecting estimation in the first.
 The cut distribution is defined as